NeuralArc-tech/.github/profile/README.md

-We turns messy, inconsistent datasets into reliable, analysis‑ready assets.
+We turns messy, inconsistent datasets into reliable, analysis‑ready assets or machine learning-ready data.
 Our modular **Data Scrub Engine**—TextScrub, TableScrub, TimeSeriesScrub, StreamScrub—pairs automation with 24/7 human‑in‑the‑loop support and ISO/IEC 27001‑aligned security.

 ### Vision